ConstantRobotics-Ltd/Camera/README.md

     DETAIL,
     /// Camera settings profile.
 Value depends on implementation.
     PROFILE,
     /// Connection status (read only).
-Shows if we have responses from camera.
+Shows if we have respone from camera.
     /// Value: 0 - not connected, 2 - connected.
     IS_CONNECTED,
     /// Open status (read only):